 Terrill Middle School has two full-time school counselors: Ms. Lauren Markovitz and Mrs. Amanda Wolf.
-Each counselor will counsel students in all grades according to the following:
+Each counselor will assume responsibility for providing services to students according to the following:

+Ms. Lauren Markovitz

+Mrs. Amanda Wolf

-Ms. Lauren Markovitz Grades 5 & 8 Mrs. Amanda Wolf Grades 6 & 7
+Grades 5 & 8

+Grades 6 & 7

 Parents should make every effort to contact the school counselors in the event they notice a significant change in their child's behavior and/or attitude.
-In addition, should parents notice that their child is having difficulties relating to other students, the school counselor should be informed.
+In addition, should parents notice that their child is having difficulties relating to other students, the school counselor should be notified.
 Our school counselors are adept in the area of conflict resolution and know the various personalities and challenges associated with preadolescents.